iacou/projects/kubernetes/README.md

-# Deploy a GKE cluster, and a Helm chart for a basic colours API
+# Deploy a GKE cluster, build and deploy a Helm chart for a basic API (Codefresh for CICD)

 Create local cluster